anaseto/goal/README.md

     format (s)    format time using given layout (s)

 RUNTIME HELP
-goal "globals"   return dictionnary with a copy of global variables "prec" goal i    set floating point formatting precision to i (default -1) "seed" goal i    set non-secure pseudo-rand seed to i (used by the ? verb)
+goal "globals"   return dictionary with a copy of global variables "prec" goal i    set floating point formatting precision to i       (default -1) "seed" goal i    set non-secure pseudo-rand seed to i       (used by the ? verb)
 ```